LucaGiangregorio93/warehouse/README.md

 do "code/mainstream/run_everything.do"
 ```

 This will process the raw data, generate structured outputs, and store them in the `output` folder.
+The resulting output files are available for download below.

 ## The Data Warehouse (v1.2)